AmaraSpatial-10K: A Spatially and Semantically Aligned 3D Dataset for Spatial Computing and Embodied AI: An Evaluation Suite for 3D Asset Banks

 \subsection{Cross-Modal CLIP Coherence}

 AmaraSpatial-10K is unique in providing three aligned modalities per asset, namely a text description, a 2D reference image, and a 3D mesh.
-We measure the internal consistency of this alignment by computing pairwise CLIP cosine similarities across all three modalities.
-For the 3D mesh, we render four canonical views ($+X$, $-X$, $+Y$, $-Y$) and average their CLIP image embeddings.

-We report three pairwise scores. \emph{Text~$\leftrightarrow$~Reference Image} measures whether the description matches the image that was generated from it, \emph{Text~$\leftrightarrow$~3D Render} measures whether the description matches the final mesh, and \emph{Reference Image~$\leftrightarrow$~3D Render} measures whether the generated mesh faithfully reproduces the input reference.
-The third pair is particularly diagnostic, because a large drop from the first score to the third would isolate the 3D generation step, rather than the text-to-image step, as the bottleneck.
+We measure their internal consistency by computing pairwise CLIP cosine similarities across all three modalities, rendering each mesh from four canonical views ($+X$, $-X$, $+Y$, $-Y$) and averaging the resulting image embeddings.
+The three pairwise scores in Table~\ref{tab:clip_coherence} probe distinct steps of the generation pipeline. \emph{Text~$\leftrightarrow$~Reference Image} measures whether the description matches the image generated from it, \emph{Text~$\leftrightarrow$~3D Render} measures whether the description survives end-to-end through to the final mesh, and \emph{Reference Image~$\leftrightarrow$~3D Render} measures whether the generated mesh faithfully reproduces the input reference.
+The third pair is particularly diagnostic, because a large drop from the first to the third would isolate the 3D step rather than the text-to-image step as the bottleneck.

-To quantify the semantic coherence of our generated assets, we compute the CLIP cosine similarity across all three modalities in our pipeline, namely the text description, the 2D reference image, and the final 3D render.
-Figure~\ref{fig:clip_coherence} visualises the distributions of these pairwise similarities across the dataset.
-The results demonstrate exceptionally high fidelity between the reference images and the 3D geometries, while the text-to-visual pairings maintain strong, tightly clustered alignments typical of standard CLIP text-image embeddings.
-Figure~\ref{fig:clip_coherence} further shows that the 0.035-point mean gap between AmaraSpatial's and Objaverse's Text$\leftrightarrow$3D scores reflects a systematic distributional shift: the Amara distribution peaks approximately 0.06 to the right of the matched Objaverse distribution and has noticeably less left-tail mass.
-The Amara Ref.\ Image$\leftrightarrow$3D distribution sits at 0.72, well separated from all text-to-visual distributions, confirming that the 3D generation step is a strong conditioner on the reference image.

-Together with the coherence scores over 10K assets in Table~\ref{tab:clip_coherence}, Figure~\ref{fig:clip_classification_grid} provides a qualitative probe of render fidelity.
-For each asset CLIP distinguishes the correct label from two characteristically similar distractors (giraffe against horse and zebra, table lamp against chandelier and lantern, rocket against airplane and tower).
-CLIP assigns high probability to the correct label and near zero to the distractors across all three assets, consistent with the high Text$\leftrightarrow$3D coherence reported in Table~\ref{tab:clip_coherence}.
-The absolute Text$\leftrightarrow$3D cosine of 0.238 may appear low; Figure~\ref{fig:clip_classification_grid} confirms the image encoder parses AmaraSpatial renders correctly.
-The relative gap to Objaverse's 0.203, not the absolute value, is the meaningful comparison.